Support to help pay for energy costs if you live in Scotland

 You can find out more about Winter Heating Payment, including if you are eligible here.

-This pays £100 – £300 to help with your heating bills over winter.
+If you’re eligible, you could get between £101.70 – £305.10 to help with your heating costs over winter.

 Find out if you’re eligible by calling 0800 731 0469 or visiting Pension Credit: Eligibility – GOV.UK.